Raptor Health Scotland

 To report a wildlife crime you can telephone the non-emergency 101 number and ask to speak to the WCLO for your region or a local Wildlife Crime Officer in the division if one is available.
 The 101 number should be used to contact the police when you don’t need an emergency response.
 In an emergency always dial 999 – when a life is in danger, a crime is in progress or a suspect is nearby.

-- Any raptor carcass that is a non-suspicious case (e.g. trauma, electrocutions, found close to a busy thoroughfare, etc.) please submit the body to me.
+- Any raptor carcass that is a non-suspicious case (e.g. trauma, electrocutions, found close to a busy thoroughfare, dead in nest, etc.) please submit the body to me.
 I will then coordinate distribution of samples to other collaborators.

-- Please record the location (NGR if possible) where you found the bird
+- Please record the location (NGR if possible, or nearest post code) where you found the bird

 - Pack the bird in two plastic bags, each tightly closed (i.e. one inside the other)